FormidableLabs/react-native-zephyr/docs/quick-start.md

 ## Step 6: Adding style handlers

-Style Buddy allows you to add your own custom style handlers, so you can break free from the default handlers and add your own if you so desire.
+Zephyr allows you to add your own custom style handlers, so you can break free from the default handlers and add your own if you so desire.

 Each custom handler of the form `f: x => y` will generate a set of style names of the form `f:x`; each handler of the form `f: () => y` will generate a single style name `f`.